Kronuz/Xapiand/docs/_docs/reference-guide/documents/info-api.md

 {% include curl.html req=req %}

 {: .note .warning }
-`INFO /bank/1` is not the same as `INFO /bank/1/`, the former retrieves information about a document with ID `1` inside index `/bank/` while the later gets information about the index `/bank/1/` itself.
 [Trailing slashes are important]({{ '/docs/reference-guide/api#resource-paths' | relative_url }}).

 The response will include a set of valuable information about the required